brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

       hardest piece of being imprisoned, if you're a parent.
 Every day I worried about my kids.
 Every single day, every day.\""
   - person: andrea-andersson
-    event_bio: Andrea Andersson is the founding director & chief curator of the Rivers Institute for Contemporary Art & Thought.
+    event_bio: "Andrea Andersson is the founding director & chief curator of Rivers Institute for Contemporary Art & Thought.
+She is the co-curator of the forthcoming exhibition Sanford Biggers: Codeswitch (opening in September at the Bronx Museum) and co-editor of the eponymous publication (Yale University Press).
+Her recent exhibitions and publications have included Zarouhie Abdalian: Production, Keith Calhoun & Chandra McCormick: Labor Studies, Hinge Pictures: Eight Women Artists Occupy the Third Dimension, Sarah Morris: Sawdust & Tinsel, Jockum Nordström: Why is Everthing A Rag, Adam Pendleton: Becoming Imperceptible, Meg Turner: Here and Now, and Cecilia Vicuña: About to Happen, among others."
   - person: monica-ramirez-montagut
     event_bio: "Mónica Ramírez-Montagut serves as the director of the Eli and Edythe Broad Art Museum.
 She previously served as the director of the Newcomb Art